 Here there is a cause-effect relationship between two factors.
-The cause (motive) must be sought to clearly delimit the relationship, i.e., the relationship between cause and effect must be sought.
+The cause (motive) has to be sought to clearly delimit the relationship, i.e., the relationship between cause and effect must be sought.

-In addition to nomenclature and relationships there is a third possibility, namely subject-specific skills unique to the nature of the subject area.
-To design goal-directed lessons and thus carry out the reduction of the subject contents, subject-specific skills also must be taken into account and now are treated briefly.
+In addition to nomenclature and relationships there is a third possibility, namely subject-specific skills unique to the nature of the particular subject area.
+In order to design goal-directed lessons and thus carry out the reduction of the subject contents, subject-specific skills also have to be taken into account and now are treated briefly.